The-Marcy-Lab-School/swe-mod-2.5-functions-scope/README.md

 ### What Is Lexical Scope?

-**Lexical scope** means that variables are accessible based on where they're **written** in the code, not where functions are **called**.
+In JavaScript, variables have **"lexical" scope** means that variables are accessible based on where they're **written** in the code.

 ### The Golden Rules of Scope

 1. **Inner scopes can access outer scope variables**
-   - A function can access variables declared outside of it
+   - The code inside a function has access to variables declared outside of the function.

 2. **Outer scopes CANNOT access inner scope variables**
-   - Variables declared inside a function are not accessible outside that function
+   - Variables declared inside a function are not accessible outside of that function

 3. **Each function creates its own scope**
-   - Variables declared inside a function only exist within that function
+   - Variables declared inside a function only exist within that function.

+4. **let and const are block scoped**
+   - Any code block (`if` statements, `for` loops, etc...) is treated as a distinct scope for variables declared with `let` and `const`

 ### Debugging Practice